John Kowalko: Political career

 In March 2015, Kowalko and State Senator Dave Lawson sponsored a bi-partisan bill to allow parents and their children to "opt out" of statewide standardized testing.
 The bill was supported by the Delaware State Education Association (DSEA) and the Delaware Parent Teacher Association (PTA).
 After two contentious committee hearings, the bill passed both houses nearly unanimously but was vetoed by Governor Markell.
 Kowalko and Lawson criticized the action and attempted the first veto override since 1977, but it ultimately failed in the House after being blocked from debate by Schwartzkopf.

 In 2018, Kowalko described the actions of Democratic Governor John Carney as "Trumpian" after Carney used an Executive Order to enact restrictions on the legislative budget that had failed to pass the General Assembly and was opposed by Kowalko.
 Kowalko argued that the executive order would lead to budget cuts that would harm the most vulnerable Delawareans and increase the tax burdens on poor and middle class residents.

 In 2022, Kowalko did not seek reelection and was succeeded by Cyndie Romer.
 Despite his previous disputes with the Democratic leadership in the House, they issued a statement upon his retirement describing him as a "champion of working-class Delawareans, the marginalized and the underprivileged during his time in office" who faithfully served his community and state for the 16 years he was in office.
 Fellow progressive legislators, such as Paul Baumbach, Eric Morrison, and Madinah Wilson-Anton, cited him as an inspiration, while Representative Edward Osienski described him as a respected mentor.

 In the months prior to his retirement, Kowalko founded Rise Delaware and helped lead the organization in opposing the Governor Carney's decision to move retired state employees to privatized Medicare Advantage plans.
 Kowalko questioned the lack of transparency surrounding the attempted move, and after a lawsuit against the state filed by Rise Delaware prevented the change, he filed legislation to restore prior benefits.
 In June 2024, lawmakers change the law to prevent future attempts to require Medicare Advantage for state retirees.
 After his retirement from office, Kowalko also continued to be involved in multiple local community organizations, including Progressive Democrats of Delaware, Alliance for Health Care Reform, and the Delaware Academy of Science.
 He continued to advocate for the creation of a Delaware Office of the Inspector General, and had previously sponsored legislation to create the office while a legislator.
+In August 2025, after almost 20 years advocating for the office, Kowalko attended the signing of legislation by Governor Matt Meyer to create a Delaware Office of the Inspector General.